-Trawling is conducted at a speed-over-ground of 1.0 m/sec (or 1.5 to 2.0 kt) and the net is generally towed for 10 minutes (see Table 2 for modifications), measured on deck from start of trawl to end of trawl (i.e., lock down of winch to start of retrieval).
-All vessels will maintain speed while retrieving the net.
-In confined areas (e.g., bays and harbors), the trawl duration may be reduced to 5 min, or a distance over ground of 225-300 m.
-While 10 minutes on the bottom is the nominal target time for each trawl, a working range of 8-15 minutes as determined by the PT sensor is acceptable.
+to 5 minutes, a distance over ground of 225-300 m, or a working range of 4-7.5 minutes.
+While 10 minutes on the bottom is the nominal target time for each trawl, a working range of 8-15 minutes (determined by the PT sensor) is acceptable.
 Upon completion of each trawl the PT sensor data will be downloaded immediately to determine the actual on-bottom duration.
-If bottom time is less than 8 minutes or greater than 20 minutes, the trawl is repeated.
-If the bottom time falls between 15-20 minutes. crews must adjust subsequent deployment durations, as necessary, to fall as close to10 minutes as possible.
-If there are demersal fish and invertebrates in trawls falling under 8 minutes or greater than 20 minutes, the catch can be processed (field crew's discretion) while the station is being retrawled.
+If the bottom time is less than 8 minutes or greater than 20 minutes, the trawl is repeated.
+If the bottom time falls between 15-20 minutes, crews must adjust subsequent deployment durations, as necessary, to fall as close to 10 minutes as possible.
+If there are demersal fishes and invertebrates in trawls falling under 8 minutes or greater than 20 minutes, the catch can be processed (field crew's discretion) while the station is being re-trawled.
 An error code is provided for the data sheets to indicate that the data are from a failed trawl, outside the on-bottom time limits, and additional comments should indicate why a re-trawl was needed.
 This allows rare and unusual species to be documented while not compromising the study design.